Hello bookish friends… how’s your summer reading coming along? Mine is in full swing, and today I have a new Book Notes review for you.

 As the story unfolds, we learn of all the different events and conversations that have led to this moment, then follow along as the situation is investigated.
 This serves well to build anticipation and make the reader wonder where the clues are leading.
 The message I sent a friend when I was mid-book sums it up: “I kind of want to strangle the characters, but I’m dying to find out what happened!”

 We eventually do learn what happens, of course, but just as important is why and how it all ended that way.
 By the end, each character is second guessing their decisions, wondering “what if” they’d made different choices, and determining how to live with the consequences of this trip.
 (I’m purposely being pretty vague here, as it would be easy to give away spoilers.)

 I do want to mention one trigger warning… the book deals with spousal/domestic abuse in part of the storyline, so please be aware of that fact.

 All in all, this was a good suspense novel.
 The authors did a great job of setting up the scenario and balancing timeframes to unfurl the story at a nice pace, with just enough information to keep you guessing.
 They also painted the setting well with descriptions of the resort and the surrounding areas.
 I’m adding their previous book The Good Widow to my TBR list as well.

-Girls’ Night Out is releasing July 24th, and you can get your copy here.
-It’s a great, engrossing summer beach read that will keep you turning the pages!
+Girls’ Night Out is a great, engrossing summer beach read that will keep you turning the pages!
+Grab a copy here: